benstratton6/quantumResources/index.md

 ## About Me

-My name is Ben Stratton and I am a fourth year PhD student at the University of Bristol studying problems in quantum information theory.
-My current interests are in and around the fields of quantum resource theories, quantum thermodynamics, and quantum computation.
+My name is Ben Stratton, and I recently graduated from my PhD at the University of Bristol, during which I studied problems in quantum information theory.
+My current interests are in and around the fields of quantum resource theories, quantum thermodynamics, and quantum error correction and quantum computation.

 :::{figure} ./images/BenStrattonHeadShot.png
 :name: BenStratonHeadShot